w3f/polkadot-wiki/docs/build-build-with-polkadot.md

 ## What is the difference between building a parachain, a parathread, or a smart contract?

 Polkadot provides a few ways for you to deploy your application: as a smart contract on an existing parachain, as your own parachain, or as a parathread.
-There are trade-offs when working with either any of these and reading this section will help you understand them.
+There are trade-offs when working with each of these and reading this section will help you understand them.

 Parachains are individual chains containing their own runtime logic that benefit from the shared security and the